 Grade appeals and academic grievance procedures

 A Bluffton University student who feels that a final course grade has been unfairly or erroneously assigned has a right to appeal.
 The student should first discuss the grade with the professor who assigned it.
 The student must contact the professor as soon as possible after the disputed grade is issued and no later than 10 class days after the next term begins.
 After talking with the professor, if the student is still convinced that the grade is an unfair or erroneous evaluation of the student s performance, the student should contact the academic dean.
+The contact must be made within 20 class days after the next term begins.
 The academic dean will talk with the student, the professor and the department chair to attempt to arrive at a mutually satisfactory settlement of the disagreement.
 If the dispute is not resolved to the student's satisfaction, the student may initiate a formal grade appeal:

-- No later than 20 class days after initially contacting the dean of academic affairs
+- No later than 10 class days after the dean of academic affairs confirms that the dispute

 - a statement of the nature of the complaint